Residence Halls

 Breadcrumb

-Whittier College is a residential community where the vast majority of students live in one of six residence halls that grace the campus.
+Whittier College is a residential community where approximately half of students live in one of five residence halls that grace the campus.

 Some large and some small, each hall has an individual architectural style and interior décor, and each year develops a personality unique to its inhabitants.
 Residence halls are staffed by full-time Area Directors (ADs) and undergraduate Resident Advisors (RAs), who provide students with continuous support, assistance, and program opportunities for learning and development.